lang-m/blaupause/README.md

 ## About

-A sample Python-based package that can be used a tutorial for setting up a project....
+A sample Python-based package that can be used a tutorial for setting up a project.

-This project is used for demonstrating the development of a Python project, including:
+Demonstrated are:
 - Testing with pytest/doctests
-- code coverage
 - continuous integration
   - Travis
   - Appveyor
+  - soon: GitHub actions
+- code coverage
 - docker
 - make files
 - packaging